Elevation & Shadow Tokens: Architectural Foundations for Depth Management

 }

-Compiled into CSS custom properties, the output enables framework-agnostic consumption:
+Compiled into CSS custom properties, this enables framework-agnostic consumption from a single source of truth:

 :root {